ryann1004/Capstone_RobertYann/README.md

     Jupyter Notebook: jupyter notebook

 ## Summary of observations and conclusions from the main questions queried
+Below are the top questions I wanted to observe:
+1. Similarities in Location of Sightings: Investigate if there are patterns or common geographic locations among sightings of  Bigfoot, Dogman, and UFOs.
+2. Proximity to Missing Persons: Analyze whether the locations of these sightings occur near the last known locations of missing persons in various National Parks.
+3. Relation to Largest US Cave Systems: Determine if sightings of Bigfoot and Dogman are concentrated near or within major cave systems in the United States.
+4. Geographic Distribution of Sightings: Identify regions or states in the U.S. where the majority of these sightings are reported.

+Conclusions:
+1. The analysis indicates that there is a significant overlap in the locations of Dogman, UFO, and Bigfoot sightings.
+This suggests that these phenomena may share common geographic areas, possibly indicating hot spots or regions of interest for further investigation.
+2. The analysis indicates that there is no significant evidence to support a relationship between the GPS locations of sightings (Bigfoot, Dogman, UFOs) and the last known locations of missing persons in various National Parks.
+3. The analysis reveals a noteworthy connection between Bigfoot and Dogman sightings in proximity to large U.S. cave systems.
+Specifically, there is up to 64 sightings within an 82 square mile radius of these cave systems.
+By adding additional cave systems and increasing the distance parameter in the analysis, I anticipate that the correlation will further strengthen.
+4. After plotting the sightings on a map of the USA using geopandas, etc. there starts to show a pattern of where the ufo, bigfoot and Dogman sightings are occurring.
+The strongest areas seem to be in the midwest, southeast, especially the appalachian mountain range as well as up and down the west coast with a focus of the Pacific Northwest.
+Coincidentally, the majority of the US cave systems as well as National Parks are located in these same hot spots.

 ## Acknowledgements
 This project would not have been possible without several tools, frameworks, and external resources that are listed below.